AIDS Drug Assistance Program (ADAP)

 ALL CLIENTS ENROLLED IN THE ADAP PROGRAM ARE RESPONSIBLE FOR RECERTIFYING FOR THE PROGRAM EVERY 6 MONTHS.

 Remember-when your prescription bottle says one refill it is time to schedule an ADAP recertification appointment with the Patient Advocate as soon as possible!
-Call the front desk at: 770-962-8396
+Call the front desk – 770-962-8396

 Healthcare Insurance Continuation Program (HICP)

 The state Health Insurance Continuation Program assists persons with HIV/AIDS who are eligible for the program but unable to pay their health insurance premiums.
-This program pays up to $1,100 per month for health insurance premiums.
-Income requirements are 300% of Federal Poverty Level or less.
+This program pays up to $1,788 per month for health insurance premiums.
+Income requirements are 400% of the Federal Poverty Level or less.
 Applications are reviewed by the State Department of Community Health.
 Patients applying must pay the premiums until approval is obtained.